AndyButland/UmbracoMapper/ReadMe.md

 **SourcePropertiesForConcatenation** (string\[\]) - This property can contain a string array of multiple source properties to map from.
 If the destination property is a string the results will be concatenated.

-**SourceChildProperty** (string) - Used in conjunction with SourcePropertiesForConcatenation to define the separating string between the concatenated items.
+**ConcatenationSeperator** (string) - Used in conjunction with SourcePropertiesForConcatenation to define the separating string between the concatenated items.

 **SourcePropertiesForCoalescing** (string\[\]) - This property can contain a string array of multiple source properties to map from.
 If the destination property is a string the result will be the first non null, empty or whitespace property found..